Yumli2/firmware_robot/README.md

 * **Daniel Chagas** - *Initial work* - [PurpleBooth](https://github.com/triwaca)
 * ** Patrick Martins** - RFID reading
 * ** Lucas de Lima** - Hardware and Hub Shield
+* ** Thais Silveira - Accademic research and Presentation
+* ** Arthur Cavalcante - Drawing and Testing
+* ** Leo Costa - Great ideas

 See also the list of [contributors](https://github.com/CodeDomino/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments